Revised, October 2017 by Linda Naeve

-According to the USDA Economic Research Service, over 90,000 acres of pumpkins were grown in the US in 2014, producing 1.5 billion pounds of pumpkins with the top six states (Illinois, Michigan, New York, Ohio, Pennsylvania, and California) producing approximately percent of them.
+According to the USDA National Agricultural Statistics Service, nearly 67,000 acres of pumpkins were harvested in the US in 2016, producing 16 million pounds of pumpkins.
+The top six states together (Illinois, Michigan, New York, Ohio, Pennsylvania, and California) produced approximately half of them.
 Approximately 15 percent of the pumpkin acreage is used to make processed pumpkin products.
 Illinois remains the leading processed pumpkin producing state, producing more than the other 5 leading states combined and about half of the national total.
 Pumpkin varieties for commercial canning are all Cucurbita. moschata, a tan-colored (rather than orange), firm-fleshed, and elongated fruit.
-The most common variety used for processed pumpkin is Libby’s Select Dickinson, The average pumpkin yield per acre among the top six states was 22,083 pounds and range from 14,500 to 37,500 pounds.
+The most common variety used for processed pumpkin is Libby’s Select Dickinson, In 2016 the average pumpkin yield per acre among the top six states was 24,100 pounds and ranged considerably from 11,100 to 38,900 pounds.

 Sources and References